 - Getting proper buy-in

-The complexity of the EOS system can create competition between priorities and can leave people fighting for resources.
+The complexity of the EOS model can create competition between priorities and can leave people fighting for resources.
 OKRs can help offset complexity by providing consistent clarity around priorities, the allocation of resources, and ownership of objectives.

 With the accountability provided by consistent OKR updates, you can better avoid fundamental errors and adapt to setbacks.
 OKRs are also inherently cross-collaborative, making it easier for teams to align across departments on common goals that contribute to the company’s mission.